 How long should the criminal suffer?

 We don’t reply.
 We try to imagine how long a billion years is, but we cannot.
 It wouldn’t cost anyone anything to put the murderer through a billion years — why not a trillion?
 Why not a trillion to the power of a trillion?
 We remember Joyce’s description of a pile of pebbles and a bird and “Rebellion” in The Brothers Karamazov.
 Our friend looks at us.
-If human life is invaluable…
+Don’t you think human life is invaluable?

 Is there a point where a punishment is so great that no crime, no matter how terrible, would warrant it?
 Say a trillion years in Dante’s Inferno?

 “What about Hitler?” — our friend speaks up (and we worry we’ve taken too long to answer).
-“Doesn’t Hitler deserve the worst of all possible worlds?” — our friend is suggesting that it would be unjust not to put Hitler through Hell (a point which brings Exclusion and Embrace by Miroslav Volf to mind).
+“Doesn’t Hitler deserve the worst of all possible worlds?”
+Our friend is suggesting that it would be unjust not to put Hitler through Hell (a point which brings Exclusion and Embrace by Miroslav Volf to mind).
 We open our mouth to offer an affirmation, but then we start thinking again (and hate ourselves for thinking again).
 Hitler murdered millions.
 Each person was infinitely valuable.
-Six million times infinity is six million infinities — that can be programed into a simulated prison, and Hitler would suffer it in hours (which might be “grateful,” perhaps too much so).
-We wouldn’t have to live with the knowledge for the rest of our lives that we were punishing Hitler, which would be a form of punishment on us — on the other hand, the knowledge might be something we enjoyed, which could suggest a noble sacrifice on our behalf.
-Hence, putting Hitler through a “simulated prison” could be an act of nobility and sacrifice, far from demonic.
+Six million times infinity is six million infinities, which can be programed into a simulated prison, and Hitler would suffer it in hours (which might be “graceful,” perhaps too much so).
+We wouldn’t have to live with the knowledge for the rest of our lives that we were punishing Hitler.
+That said, if we did and that caused us suffering, then putting Hitler through a “simulated prison” could be an act of nobility and sacrifice, far from demonic — though it’s also possible we enjoyed the knowledge of Hitler’s agony, which might reflect our enjoyment in justice and righteousness.
+All in all, there seems to be no reason to fear possibly having to know that Hitler suffers forever: we either know nothing, enjoy the knowledge, or suffer nobility for a good cause.
 We prepare to speak and voice our free choice.

 And then the question hits us again: Is there a point where a punishment becomes so great that no possible crime could deserve it?
 If there is such a theoretical point, doesn’t that mean that human life isn’t invaluable?
-We smile at our friend to suggest we know how to answer (uncertainty suggests things).
+We smile at our friend to suggest we know how to answer (uncertainty suggests).
 Is there a limit to human value?
 Is human life worth about a thousand years of punishment?
 Or a million?
-Or a billion?
-Or a trillion?
+A trillion?
 If someone can murder someone and not receive a sentence of “forever” in a “simulated prison,” then human life isn’t invaluable, right?
 Is life finite and limited?

 Punishment reflects value, whether we like it or not, for it reflects the “value” which the trespass violated.
 Punishment is not a precise reflection, but an approximation.
 When a person steals our car, they aren’t sentenced to capital punishment, because cars are not “invaluable”: their value is finite.
 On the other hand, when a person murders someone, capital punishment might be considered, because the value of human life is much greater (perhaps infinitely greater) than a car.
 But lots of people oppose “the death penalty” on principle, but what about “a simulated prison of Hell” for torturing a child?
 We won’t kill the murderer, so what’s wrong with the “simulated prison?”
 Wouldn’t it be immoral not to use this technology?